 Figure 14.
-LRD Sampling Locations
+SIRWCD Sampling Locations

 Due to the water quality legislation, the Board of Supervisors instructed staff to implement a water quality monitoring program that augments and expands the current LRD program.
-In July 2011, SIRWCD entered into a contract with a water sampling and testing firm.
+In July 2011, the District entered into a contract with a water sampling and testing firm.
 The samples are tested to analyze the surface water and groundwater for various metal, organic and inorganic contaminants as well as water quality criteria.
-Figure 15 illustrates the sampling locations for this program.
-Staff monitors these locations on a monthly basis.
+Figure 14 illustrates the sampling locations for this program.
+Staff monitors these locations monthly.
 Samples are only taken when the District discharges outside its boundaries.

-As a requirement of the NPDES MS4 Permit, SIRWCD is required to update its Water Quality Assessment Program annually.
-The purpose of this assessment program is to provide information for SIRWCD to determine the overall effectiveness of its Stormwater Management Program (SWMP) in reducing stormwater pollutant loadings from its MS4 to receiving water bodies.
+As a requirement of the NPDES Municipal Separate Storm Sewer (MS4) Permit, the District is required to update its Water Quality Assessment Program annually.
+The purpose of this assessment program is to provide information for the District to determine the overall effectiveness of its Stormwater Management Program (SWMP) in reducing stormwater pollutant loadings from its MS4 to receiving water bodies.
 The water quality information is being used to monitor the District's discharge and will be used in future analysis as needed for the NPDES permit and the RAP.